Live-Z Calibration and Mesh Bed Leveling on the Prusa i3 Mk3¶

-Getting the proper initial spacing between the nozzle and print bed is critical for a successful first layer.
-A successful first layer is critical for a successful print.
+Getting the proper first layer height – the initial spacing between the nozzle and print bed – is critical for a successful print.
+A good first layer is, literally, the foundation for the rest of your print.
+If the foundation is poor, you’re going to have problems later on.
 Unfortunately, the process can be a bit difficult to master when starting out.
-These notes contain some images that help illustrate the process.
+I’ve captured some of the lessons learned about this process below.

-Startup gcode contains the command to home the printer to establish the X=0, Y=0 & Z=0 position of the extruder.
+Startup g-code homes the printer to establish the X=0, Y=0 & Z=0 position of the extruder.
+The Z0 position is determined by the PINDA probe during Automatic Mesh Bed Leveling (see below).

-A slicer generated command moves the extruder up to the layer height you specify for your 1st layer 1 and starts extruding.
+G-code that your slicer generated moves the extruder up to the layer height you specify for your 1st layer and starts extruding.

-Unfortunately, the Z=0 position may be sub-optimal for a number of reasons, including:
+The Z=0 position detected by the PINDA probe may be sub-optimal for a number of reasons:

-We want a bit more or less squish for some filaments for adhesion purposes.
+We want a bit more or less squish with some filaments for adhesion purposes.

 Your print surface may not be perfectly flat.